Manu098vm/SVResearches/README.md

 **N.B**: The SVXoroCalc features as well as a lot of other functionalities have been implemented in [Tera-Finder](https://github.com/Manu098vm/Tera-Finder).

 ## SVRaidParser
-This is a script that uses [pkNX](https://github.com/kwsch/pkNX) libraries to create human-readable JSON data from Event Raid flatbuffers.
+This is an adaptation for my needs of the [pkNX](https://github.com/kwsch/pkNX) [TeraRaidRipper](https://github.com/kwsch/pkNX/blob/master/pkNX.WinForms/Dumping/TeraRaidRipper.cs) functionalities.
+This creates human-readable JSON data from Event Raid flatbuffers.
 This is used to build the JSONs in the [PPorg Event Gallery](https://github.com/projectpokemon/EventsGallery).
 Event Raid data can be obtained by extracting the binaries from the save file with SVSaveBlockDecryptor or from [BCAT](https://github.com/Manu098vm/bcat_updates).